alexzhurov/sea-battle/README.md

   </em>
 </p>

-This Webpack Sass Bootstrap boilerplate starter contains the features and scripts you need to get started quickly with Webpack bundling and building, Live Loading, and creating a dev server.
+This Webpack Sass boilerplate starter contains the features and scripts you need to get started quickly with Webpack bundling and building, Live Loading, and creating a dev server.

 It contains the following features: